Critical Bits

 |

 BracingI experimented with forward and centered X-bracing quite a bit early on.
-I've dialed in the tone bars quite a bit more in the past few years.
+I've dialed in the tone bars quite a bit more over the years.
 That's what I'll be sticking with from here on.
 Still changing shapes, and experimenting with voicing.
 Having fun with it, and learning all the time!

 |